 The scale of the homelessness crisis requires everyone to be all in for solving it.

-To be successful, we need business, philanthropy, people with lived experience, and government to work in concert as a regional team—and with an equity and social justice focus—to coalesce policy, funding, resources, and services.
+Business, philanthropy, people with lived experience, and government must work in concert to coalesce equitable policies, funding, resources, and services.

-Locally, Seattle Mayor Bruce Harrell and King County Executive Dow Constantine are leading a coordinated regional approach with conviction and compassion.
-The King County Regional Homeless Authority is a radical departure from previous models—and we will continue to learn and innovate with the optimistic belief that we will achieve regional success for this regional problem.
-At the state level, the Office of Homeless Youth leads the collaborative effort to reduce and prevent youth homelessness in every county.
+The King County Regional Homeless Authority is a radical departure from previous models.
+As a partner to their work, we continue to support learning and innovation with the belief that collaboration will bring awareness and successful outcomes.
+At the state level, the Office of Homeless Youth leads the effort to reduce and prevent youth homelessness in every county by partnering with organizations providing direct services and listening to youth with lived experience.

-Together with the National Low Income Housing Coalition, we are pushing to increase the federal role in closing the gap of housing needs throughout the country.
-The NLIHC continues to encourage Congress to provide federal leadership and invest in improving housing access across the United States—Their “The Gap” report shows that our country is short 7.3M affordable rental homes.
+At the federal level, together with the National Low Income Housing Coalition, Campion is pushing to increase the federal role in closing the gap of nationwide housing needs.
+The NLIHC continues to encourage Congress to provide leadership and invest in improving housing access across the United States—their “The Gap” report shows that our country is short 7.3M affordable rental homes.

-These types of courageous vision, government leadership, and innovative plans are promising and will lead us to bold, collaborative change.
+Courageous vision, government leadership, and innovative plans can lead us to bold and necessary systemic change.

 We simply would not have the level of homelessness we have today if it weren’t for two things: 1) the federal government walking away from building housing 40+ years ago and 2) racism.